Aymen-Belaid/DC-Motor-Control/README.md

 ><img src="https://www.orientalmotor.com/images/servo-motors/servo-motor-incremental-encoder.jpg" width="300" height="200"><br/>

 For this application, I used the PID controller both for speed and position control.</br>
-Here is the block diagram of the application implemented on the STM board:
+Here is the block diagrams of the application implemented on the STM board:
 ~~~
                                _ _ _ _ _ _ _ _ _ _ _ _ _ _ _              _ _ _ _ _ _ _ _ _ _
   Ref_Velocity(k)      Err    |       PID Block             | Voltage    |                   | output